awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 This script is not supported on Windows Server 2003 or older operating systems\.

 1. From a Windows command prompt, run the DirectoryServicePortTest test application with the following options:
+**Note**
+The DirectoryServicePortTest test application can only be used when the domain and forest functional levels are set to Windows Server 2012 R2 and below\.

    ```
    DirectoryServicePortTest.exe -d <domain_name> -ip <server_IP_address> -tcp "53,88,389" -udp "53,88,389"